shashank524/patent_analysis/README.md

 ```

 ### Colab
 If you want to train the models, or just learn more about how this project works hands on, colab would be the best place to do so.
-All the required colab notebooks are here[embedd link here].
+All the required colab notebooks are [here](./colab_notebooks/).

 The first few cells take care of the installation.